Physics for Life Sciences

 Course Contents

-12 The physics of lipid membranes
+12 Physics of DNA, lipid membranes and proteins

 Assessment